emmituomisto/project-soopeli/README.md

 This concept was developed during the **Social Business Academy**, a Finnish–Latvian training program focused on social entrepreneurship, and was pitched in **Tallinn, Estonia**.

-My role focused on **Tech & Design**, including digital platform thinking, service structure, and supporting the pitch materials.
+My role focused on **Tech & Design**, including digital platform thinking, service structure, and pitch preparation.